DeterminateSystems/riff/README.md

 adding an `fsm` block to the `package.metadata` block in your `Cargo.toml`. fsm currently supports three types of inputs:

-* `build-inputs` are external dependencies that some crate may need to link against.
+* `build-inputs` are external dependencies that some crates may need to link against.
 * `environment-variables` are environment variables you want to set in your dev shell.